edgars-avenins/github-actions/README.md

 # github-actions
-Code along to SoT video
+Code along to Summer of tech video

-This shall trigger the github actions
+This shall trigger the "github" actions